 - Divorce decree and settlement paperwork (if applicable)

-- If some of your income comes from child support or alimony, you’ll need to provide additional documentation, including the divorce decree and settlement paperwork
+- If some of your income comes from child support or alimony, you’ll need to provide additional documentation verifying continuance of at least 3 years, including the divorce decree and settlement paperwork

 - 60 days’ bank statements for checking and savings accounts showing enough money for your down payment (if any) and closing costs (if not covered by the seller)